FAQ

 What Grades Do you serve?

-In 2023-24 we will have have two mixed-age TK/K classes, two 1st grade classes, two 2nd grade classes, and two 3rd grade classes, plus 4th, 5th, and 6th grades.
+In 2024-25 we will have have three TK, two K classes, two 1st grade classes, two 2nd grade classes, and two 3rd grade classes, plus 4th, 5th, 6th, and 7th grades.
 Each year we will add a grade until we are TK-8 by year 6.
 By year 10, at full capacity we will have 444 students and 2 tracks of 1st-8th grades.

 What Are your class size and ratios?

 El Rio offers small class sizes of approximately 20:1 in TK/K (with 1 teacher and 1 assistant), and 24:1 in Grades 1-8.
-In addition, teachers loop with their classes for multiple years (TK/K, 1st-4th, and 5th-8th) cultivating an atmosphere of trust and academic risk-taking and building deep relationships between students, parents, and teachers.
+In addition, we prioritize teachers and students looping with their classes for multiple years (TK/K, 1st-4th, and 5th-8th) cultivating an atmosphere of trust and academic risk-taking and building deep relationships between students, parents, and teachers.

 We are located at 211 S. Avenue 20 in the Lincoln Heights neighborhood of northeast Los Angeles, CA 90031.
 Our facility includes ample classroom space, a dedicated art room, special education spaces, indoor play spaces, an outdoor courtyard with urban gardens, and a multipurpose room that combines cafeteria facilities with gym space.
 We are also lucky to be able to access an outdoor gardening and open-ended space for frolicking, council circle, and other activities.
 We will walk to nearby Albion Riverside Park for additional recreation opportunities/movement and games.
 We share a central courtyard with Smidt Tech High School (of the Alliance for College Ready Public Schools), an adjacent small high school with deep roots in the community, and some of our El Rio students have siblings attending the high school, too!